grooveyman/removeshortcut/readme.md

 NB: This program does not remove the virus completely, however, the effect will be reversed and you can recover your files. <br>
 <br>

+**PREREQUISITE**
+1. Download and Install Python version 3 or higher

 **HOW TO RUN THE PROGRAM**
 1. Double-click on the "runpy.bat" file.
 2. Accept the adminstrator permission.
 (This program does not contain any other malicious content either than what it is expected to do)